johnflanagan827/jflanag5.github.io/_personal-projects/3-intelliblog.md

 ---

-IntelliBlog is a web application I developed that uses artificial intelligence to craft blog posts from custom prompts, YouTube URLs, and other uploaded media.
-It utilizes the GPT API for text generation and Stability AI’s Stable Diffusion for AI-driven image creation.
-These features make IntelliBlog a versatile tool, ideal for bloggers and content creators seeking to enhance their posts with AI-generated content and images.
-The inclusion of OAUTH authentication further ensures a secure and user-friendly experience.
+IntelliBlog is a web application I developed that uses artificial intelligence to assist in creating blog posts based on custom prompts, YouTube URLs, and uploaded media.
+It leverages the GPT API for text generation and Stability AI's Stable Diffusion for AI-driven image creation, making it a versatile tool for bloggers and content creators who want to enhance their posts with AI-generated content and images.
+Additionally, OAUTH authentication is included to ensure user security and usability.

-The application's user interface is designed for simplicity and efficiency, offering a clean and intuitive layout.
-This design facilitates easy navigation and use of IntelliBlog's advanced AI functionalities.
-Integrating these AI capabilities smoothly into the blogging workflow, the platform efficiently assists users in generating unique blog content and accompanying images.
+The user interface of IntelliBlog is designed to be user-friendly, with a simple and efficient layout that makes it easy to navigate and utilize its advanced AI features.
+This integration of AI capabilities into the blogging workflow helps users efficiently generate unique blog content and accompanying images.

-Technically, IntelliBlog is built on a robust and scalable infrastructure.
-The backend leverages Next.js for its core functionalities, while the frontend is developed using React and Tailwind CSS for a responsive and aesthetically pleasing user experience.
-MongoDB is employed for effective data management, and NextAuth.js is integrated for secure user authentication.
+From a technical perspective, IntelliBlog is built on a well-rounded infrastructure.
+The backend utilizes Next.js, while the frontend is developed using React and Tailwind CSS to provide a responsive and visually appealing user experience.
+MongoDB handles data management, and NextAuth.js is integrated for secure user authentication.

-For those looking to set up IntelliBlog, the [GitHub repository](https://github.com/johnflanagan827/intelliblog) provides concise and clear instructions in the README.
+For those interested in setting up IntelliBlog, you can find clear instructions in the [GitHub repository](https://github.com/johnflanagan827/intelliblog).
 <img src='/images/intelliblog_large.png'>